Catholics Affirm Sola Scriptura

 What

-Catholics affirm, and Protestants deny (in practice, if not theory),
+Catholics already know, and Protestants deny (in practice, if not theory),

 is that while Sacred Scripture is the only inspired writing, in order